redexp/express-engine-jsx/README.md

  * `path` - path to jsx file
  * `locals` - object with properties which will be local variables in jsx file
- * `callback` - optional Node style callback which will receive html string as second argument
+ * `callback` - optional, Node style callback which will receive result of `options.renderer` as second argument

 If you pass to `engine` only path and locals then it will return html.
 ```js